apache/zeppelin/docs/interpreter/spark.md

 No error is flagged in any case.
 This behavior is identical to the implementation of a similar feature in Jupyter's shell invocation using the `!` magic command.

+This feature is disabled by default, and must be explicitly turned on by setting either the environment variable `ZEPPELIN_INTERPRETER_INTERPOLATION` or the Java property `zeppelin.interpreter.interpolation` to `true`.
+As usual, if both are defined, the environment variable's setting has priority.

 At present only the SQL and Shell interpreters support object interpolation.

 ### Form Creation